TV, 2010, 4 stars

 Created: Michelle Lovretta

-I'll start this review with the following: supernatural creatures, magical powers, dark forces, friends, foes, sexy escapades, murder and mayhem, S&M, mysteries, more sexy people, outlandish plots, people having sex with literally anything that moves, low(ish) budget, hilariously bad special effects, more sex, twisted beyond belief mythology, made in Canada.
+Supernatural creatures, magical powers, super-hot heroes, dark forces, friends, foes, sexy escapades, murder and mayhem, S&M, mysteries, outlandish plots, monsters, people having sex with literally anything that moves, low(ish) budget, twisted beyond belief Celtic and Norse mythology…

-Bo has other ideas.
-She doesn't choose light or dark and remains unaligned, which means she is beholden to neither, but is protected by no one.
+Bo doesn't choose light or dark and remains unaligned, which means she is beholden to neither, but is protected by no one.
 She relies on her plucky group of friends and lovers, both Fae and human, to give her friendship, love, guidance, help, sanity, and healing.
-There's Kenzi the sexy, human, reformed (ahem) criminal who becomes her roommate and best friend.
-There's Lauren the sexy human doctor who works for the Light Fae.
-There's Dyson, the sexy werewolf who is a cop in his "human" life, and his sexy partner Hale, who in the Fae world is a Siren.
-(Are we spotting the theme here?)

-Lost Girl is above all else, tonnes of fun.
-Bo doesn't pretend to be somebody who thinks they are going to save the world, but she does have her own sense of morality, and this combined with phenomenal superhuman powers leads her to get into scrapes from time to time.
-Eventually though, we find out that Bo really is part of a prophecy to save or destroy the world, which very much reflects her inability to choose between light and dark.
+Bo doesn't set out to save the world, but she does have a strong sense of morality and will fight to protect it.
+This combined with phenomenal superhuman powers leads her to get into scrapes from time to time.
+Eventually we find out that Bo really is part of a prophecy to save or destroy the world, which very much reflects her inability to choose between light and dark.
 Will she make the choices needed to save the world, or destroy it?
 Or is there a third option?

-As the series progresses, it gets a lot darker and convoluted, the bad guys and family Fae dramas get more outlandish and cruel, and Bo struggles to find peace and real love in the chaos.
-Above all, Bo wants to live her life as herself, but be loved for that too.
+As the series progresses it gets a lot darker and convoluted.
+The bad guys and Fae dramas get more outlandish and cruel, and Bo struggles to find peace and real love in the chaos.
+Above all, Bo wants to live her life as herself, and be loved for that.
 She yearns for real connections, with just about anyone.

-Over and above being a ripping yarn with some cool characters, Lost Girl is an interesting exploration of female power and sexuality.
+Over and above being a ripping yarn with some cool characters and action sequences, Lost Girl is an interesting exploration of female power and sexuality.
 Bo isn't even bisexual - she's just walking sex.
 Her life force (or "chi") is derived from it, she would die without it.
 This isn't new territory in itself, what is vampire mythology but a giant metaphor for sex?
-But it does mean that the writers have given themselves a whole lot of room here to flip some well-worn tropes on their heads that have become tired over the years.
+But it does mean that the writers have given themselves a whole lot of room here to flip some well-worn, female genre hero tropes on their heads.

 For instance, Bo has spent her life being afraid of her sexuality because every time she has sex people end up dead.
 She drains their life force to feed her own, and can't control it.
 With Lauren's help she learns to feed safely, a gigantic metaphor for a woman taking back her sexual power, and shedding her guilt for liking sex.
 It's not subtle, but it works.

 Bo has two significant sexual relationships with women across the course of series, the most noteworthy is her on again, off again romance with Lauren.
-The other is with Tamsin, a Dark Fae Valkyrie who changes dramatically across the seasons, with a storyline that culminates tragically in the season finale.
-Bo's other important relationship is with Dyson, and the Lauren v Dyson camps warred in the fan community for years.
+The other is with Tamsin (genre veteran Rachel Skarsten), a Dark Fae Valkyrie who changes dramatically across the seasons, with a storyline that culminates tragically in the season finale.
+Bo's other important relationship is with Dyson, and the Lauren vs Dyson camps warred in the fan community for years.
 I won't tell you who Bo ends up with, that'd be giving away major plot lines, but suffice to say I think in the end both camps were reasonably satisfied with the outcome.

-And did I mention it's sexy?
+Did I mention it's sexy?
 This cast is beyond hot.
-That's the key here.
-Prudish people should stay away, this series revels in bumping body parts, women on women, men on men, men on women, it doesn't matter.
-Every time Bo enters a room, she's keenly aware of the people in it and her impact upon them, they usually want to either sleep with her or kill her, sometimes interchangeably.
-Silk has the time of her life with this, never holding back on the sex, the melodrama, or just any opportunity to look smouldering hot in leather pants or a floor-length gown.
+Let the prudish beware, this series revels in bumping body parts, women on women, men on men, men on women, human on fae, black on white, it doesn't matter.
+Every time Bo enters a room, she's keenly aware of the people in it and her impact upon them.
+They usually want to either sleep with her or kill her, often interchangeably.
+Silk has the time of her life with this role, never holding back on the sex, the melodrama, or just any opportunity to look smouldering in leather pants or a floor-length gown.
 (Vegans beware - I don't even want to know how many cows died to provide this girl with her wardrobe.)

-It might sound shallow, and maybe it is, but its just fun, and these genre shows continue to set the bar for pushing the boundaries of sexuality on TV ever forward, more than any other types of shows out there.
+It might sound shallow, and it so is, but its just fun, more than any other show of this type out there.